tanya-sonker/sclork-website/README.md

 ## Introduction
 In my spare time, I am building an official website for SCLOrk!

-Inspired by SCLOrk's dress code for concerts (all black with a color pop), this website will follow a black and white theme with some color pops (like the background of the landing page).
+Inspired by SCLOrk's dress code for concerts (all black with a color pop), this website will follow a black and white theme with some color pops like the background of the landing page.

 ## Timeline